vemolista/cbs-pathfinder/README.md

 ## Purpose

-Ease the process of figuring out admission requirements at [Copenhagen Business School (CBS)](https://www.cbs.dk/en).
+**Goal of this project:** Ease the process of figuring out admission requirements at [Copenhagen Business School (CBS)](https://www.cbs.dk/en).

+**Goal of this repository:** Prove that the crux of this project is not software engineering related.

 ## Background